WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 ```

 #### Enrollment Requirement
-The reporting destination registered by `setReportEventDataForAutomaticBeacons` is required to be attested for Protected Audience API, otherwise the automatic beacon will not be sent.
+The reporting destination URL registered by `setReportEventDataForAutomaticBeacons` is required to have its site (scheme, eTLD+1) attested for Protected Audience API, otherwise the automatic beacon is not allowed to be sent to this reporting destination.
 Please see [the Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation#the-privacy-sandbox-enrollment-attestation-model).

 # Support for Ad Components
 For ad components [rendered in fenced frames](https://github.com/WICG/turtledove/blob/main/FLEDGE.md#4-browsers-render-the-winning-ad), the support for event-level reporting described below is available in Chrome starting M114.